 How to make Homemade Unagi Sauce?

-To make homemade unagi sauce is really as simple as you can imagine.
+Making homemade unagi sauce is really as simple as you can imagine.
 You simply need four ingredients, mirin, sake, sugar, and soy sauce – to make a rich in flavor, umami-filled eel sauce.
 Put the mixture in a small pot and allow it to simmer on the stove till the sauce is nicely caramelized and thickened to your desired liking.

 The best thing about making this sauce in your kitchen instead of purchasing the pre-made one is you can choose the sweetness and saltiness levels.
 And you will find no bad additives in the ingredients.